 Within Leominster Town Centre, see Map 4, development for retail, leisure, office, commercial, cultural and tourism uses will be encouraged.
-Retail development is expected to take place within the boundary of the town centre rather than on the periphery.
-Development proposals will be assessed against the following criteria:
+Retail development is expected to take place within or adjacent to the boundary of the town centre rather than on the periphery.